Noncontact friction: Role of phonon damping and its nonuniversality: Theory and Simulation: Quantitative Comparison

 This is demonstrated in~\cref{fig:fric_comp}(a) and (b), where we plot the friction tensor as a function of height $h$ for different values of the viscosity $\gamma$.
 Notice that the parallel friction component is normalized by $\gamma$, and the curves $\Gamma_{xx}/\gamma$ collapse into a master curve.
 This shows that $\Gamma_{xx}$ is a linear function of $\gamma$ as predicted by Eq.~\eqref{eq:dfriction_results}.
 Also quantitatively, the analytic prediction of the master curve agrees very well with our measurements, where we emphasize that there is no free parameter in this comparison.

-There exists, however, a visible deviation for very large and very small values of $h$, which we attribute to finite size effects; for small $h(\approx a)$, the continuum description is not valid, and for large values of $h$, we approach the size of the system, that is $(X,Y,Z)=(99a,99a,101a)$.
+There exists, however, a visible deviation for very large and very small values of $h$, which we attribute to finite size effects. {For small $h(\approx a)$, the continuum description is not valid and the atomic structure felt by the probe may have additional effects on the friction~\cite{panizon18a}}.
+For large values of $h$, we approach the size of the system, that is $(X,Y,Z)=(99a,99a,101a)$.
 These deviations are especially pronounced for small $\gamma$, which seems to imply that finite size effects introduce elastic contributions in $\Gamma_{xx}$, so that, for these regimes, $\Gamma_{xx}/\gamma$ gets large for $\gamma\to 0$.
 Error bars in the figure are derived from statistical uncertainty and from general difficulties of identification of the value of the integral; numerical evaluation of the Green-Kubo integral~\cref{eq:ff_cor_bare} is difficult, as the integrand is plagued by finite size effects for large times $t$~\cite{benassi10a_theory,benassi12a_theory}, and the error grows for large times as $\sqrt{t}$~\cite{kiryl19a}.
 See~\cref{ap:simulation} for details on evaluating the Green-Kubo integral from simulation data.

 As discussed above, because $\Gamma_{zz}$ contains both viscous and elastic contributions, the perpendicular component exhibits a crossover from viscous dominant to elastic dominant behaviors upon varying the height $h$.
-Even though finite size effects plague the limits of small and large $h$, and a small window of $h$ is accessible, this crossover can be displayed in the simulation in~\cref{fig:fric_comp}(b).
-For example, for $\gamma=8$, the crossover height is expected at $h\approx 4 $ in the given units, and indeed, that curve crosses over from $h^{-6}$ to $h^{-7}$.
+Even though finite size effects plague the limits of small and large $h$, a small window of $h$ is accessible, and this crossover can be displayed in the simulation in~\cref{fig:fric_comp}(b).
+For example, for $\gamma=8~\su$, the crossover height is expected at $h\approx 4~\su$ in the given units, and indeed, that curve crosses over from $h^{-6}$ to $h^{-7}$.
 The inset in~\cref{fig:fric_comp}(b) shows the small $h$ behavior in a linear scale, emphasizing that the curves strongly depend on $\gamma$ there.
 In the opposite limit of large $h$, the curves depend less on $\gamma$, as expected from Eq.~\eqref{eq:dfriction_results}.